pass-culture/pass-culture-app-native/doc/installation/iOS.md

 1. Create an [Apple Developer passCulture account](https://developer.apple.com/)

-2. You need to use the 14.2 Xcode version, you can download it [here](https://developer.apple.com/download/all/?q=xcode%2014.2) with an Apple Developer account (follow the 1st step).
+2. You need to use [the 14.2 Xcode version](https://developer.apple.com/download/all/?q=xcode%2014.2) on old Mac OS X, and [the 15 XCode version](https://developer.apple.com/download/all/?q=xcode%2015) on Mac OS X Sonoma or later, with an Apple Developer account (follow the 1st step).

 3. Install a simulator if not already in Xcode